Iloilo City: American period

 American Protestant missionaries established some of the earliest Protestant institutions in the Philippines in Iloilo, including Jaro Evangelical Church (the first Baptist church in the country), Iloilo Mission Hospital (the first American and Protestant hospital in the country), and Central Philippine University (the first Baptist and second American and Protestant university in the country).
 Other early infrastructure projects by the American administration included the construction of Baluarte and Arroyo streets, the extension of Delgado Street to Valeria, and the development of Fuentes and Jalandoni streets, reaching what is now the University of the Philippines Visayas campus.
 Quezon and Mabini streets were paved and lined with sidewalks, and by 1921 the city was illuminated with streetlights.
 In 1926, authorities began widening key thoroughfares such as General Luna, J.M.
 Basa, and Ledesma.
 In 1927, the improved Valeria-Ledesma street, formerly Weyler, was inaugurated.

-Commonwealth Act No. 57, enacted in 1936, restored Iloilo’s city status, swiftly amended by Act No. 158 to annex La Paz and Arevalo.
-The re-established city was inaugurated on August 25, 1937.
-Jaro’s incorporation followed in 1941 under Commonwealth Act No. 604, with President Manuel L. Quezon issuing Proclamation No. 663 on January 7, setting January 16 as the effective date.
+Commonwealth Act No. 57, enacted on October 20, 1936, established the initial charter for the City of Iloilo, merging the municipality of Iloilo with the town of La Paz.
+This framework was swiftly amended less than a month later by Commonwealth Act No. 158 on November 9, 1936, which expanded the city limits to annex the neighboring municipalities of Molo, Mandurriao, and Arevalo.
+The consolidation legally took effect on July 16, 1937, and the unified chartered city was formally inaugurated on August 25, 1937, with President Manuel L. Quezon declaring the date a celebration.
+Jaro's incorporation into the city followed later in 1941 under Commonwealth Act No. 604, with President Quezon issuing Proclamation No. 663 on January 7, 1941, setting January 16 of that year as the effective date.